-Welcome to RACHANA - a resource centre and design lab at the centre of excellence in teacher education, TISS, Mumbai.
-RACHANA is visualised as a space for the professional development of teachers, student teachers and faculty of education.
-It is meant to create a common forum wherein practitioners take responsibility for their own professional development.
-We recognise that learning is socially constructed and takes place through interaction with others and the ERC aims to provide opportunities for such interactions.
+RACHANA is a resource centre and design lab at the Centre of Excellence in Teacher Education (CETE), TISS, Mumbai.
+RACHANA has been visualised as a space for the professional development of teachers, student teachers and faculty of education.
+It is meant to create a common forum wherein practitioners can take responsibility for their own professional development.
+We recognise that learning is socially constructed and takes place through interactions with others and the ERC aims to provide opportunities for such interactions.

-On this virtual space of RACHANA we promote the use of educational resources (both digital and physical) in our classrooms.
-The virtual RACHANA would be useful for teachers, students, parents and whoever is interested in teaching and learning with educational resources.
-Here we share various digital resources, annotated lists of selected physical and digital resources, interesting short videos tutorials on some of the use of resources, useful literature around resources and announcements of our upcoming public events.
-We would also like to hear from you about your experiences and queries.
+On this virtual space, we promote the use of educational resources (both digital and physical) in our classrooms.
+The virtual space is meant to be used by teachers, students, parents and whoever is interested in teaching and learning with educational resources.
+We have shared various digital resources, annotated lists of selected physical and digital resources, interesting short videos tutorials on the usage of some resources, useful resource-related literature and announcements of our upcoming public events.

-We arrange various seminars, workshops, courses etc. for teachers, educational researchers and everyone interested in education.
-Look for this space for upcoming events.
+We arrange various seminars, workshops, and activities for teachers, educational researchers and everyone interested in education.

 School Synergy workshop series

-School Synergy workshop series have been established since 2018, to build a platform for engagement and exchange of ideas between teacher educators and researchers engaged at University with the practitioners and teachers engaged in schools and other formal and informal learning spaces.
-The workshops are held every week on Saturday from 3 to 4 pm.
-The sessions are designed to be interactive in nature and includes engagement in some hands-on or group activity with the participants.
-The sessions usually revolve around some resources which may or may not be digital but the discussion is focused on how students can engage in meaningful and interactive activities using the resources and what aspects need to be considered in selecting the resources and the affordances and challenges in using a particular resource.
-While initially the focus was intended to be on the subject of language, Maths and Sciences, a variety of themes and topics have been explored beyond the subject including poetry, puppetry and inclusion.
+The School Synergy workshop series was established in 2018, to build a platform for engagement and exchange of ideas between teacher educators and researchers engaged at the University with practitioners and teachers engaged in schools and other formal and informal learning spaces.
+The sessions are designed to be interactive in nature and include engagements such as hands-on or group activities with the participants.
+The sessions usually revolve around certain resources (physical or digital) but the discussion is focused on how students can engage in meaningful and interactive activities using them and what aspects need to be considered in selecting resources, including the affordances and challenges in using a particular resource.
+While RACHANA was created to focus on the subjects of Language, Maths, and Sciences, a variety of themes and topics have been explored beyond these subjects, including poetry, puppetry and inclusion.

 Educational Design: We offer Educational Design course / workshop to teachers, educators, curriculum designers and introduce to “Design Thinking” methodology for creating meaningful, pedagogically valid teaching-learning resources.
 The workshop/course aims to help participants: (1) Challenge their assumptions and discover new ways of exploring, creating and curating tools and resources for addressing teaching-learning problems.
 There is focus on analysing their own context and identifying affordances and limitations of digital learning therein.
 (2) Engage in constructing and repurposing lesson plans that can be implemented/taught using constructivist pedagogies and pedagogy content knowledge (PCK)

 Educational resources or Teaching Learning Materials (TLMs) can provide a great way to engage students with difficult concepts in an interesting way.
 If students are given a chance to explore a well designed TLM they usually learn enough to understand the content in a much deeper way.
 Teachers need to ensure that students are learning the intended concept and then formalize the knowledge gained by students by providing terms and formulae and so on.
 Well designed resources lend themselves well to constructive pedagogies.
-Teachers can always prepare resources of their use but some resources are prepared by experts in the field and tried and tested over years.
-This page lists some of the physical resources along with their basic information.
-You are welcome to visit ERC to explore these resources or you can watch videos if such videos are available.
-You can buy some of the resources for your school if such budgets are available or you can make some of the resources yourself for your classroom.
-Here is a list of some of the most useful resources.
+Teachers can always prepare resources of their use but some resources are prepared by experts in the field and are tried and tested over years.
+A list of some of the useful resources can be accessed here.